-On July 23, 2003, your Commission conducted a public hearing regarding the review of rhe noted operational permit for Hallcrest Winery At that hearing, the landowner indicated that lie would apply for the necessary permit amendment, and because of this, your Commission continued action on this item for 60 days, Staff has had some very brief phone conversations with the landowner iia early September and the landowner has met with Zoning Counter staff on September 15 (September 16,2003 meeting for the submittal of an application was cancelled by the landowner), however, as of the date of this letter. no land use application/ permit amendment has been submitted to the County for this sire.
+On July 23, 2003, your Commission conducted a public hearing regarding the review of the noted operational permit for Hallirest Winery.
+At that hearing, the landowner indicated that he would apply for the necessary permit amendment, and because of this, your Commission continued action on this item for 60 days.
+Staff has had some very brief phone conversations with the landowner in early September and the landowner has met with Zoning Counter staff on September 15 (September 16, 2003 meeting for the submittal of an application was cancelled by the landowner), however, as of the date of this letter, no land use application/permit amendment has been submitted to the County for this site.

-Staff RECOMMENDS that your Coinmission adopt the Resolution of Intention attached as Exhibit A1, setting a Public Hearing for November 12, 2003, to consider the revocation or the amendment a Permit 76-1204-U.
+Staff RECOMMENDS that your Commission adopt the Resolution of Intention attaclied as Exhibit A1 setting a Public Hearing for November 12, 2003, to consider the revocation or the amendment of Permit 76.
+1204-U.